-34.1600 34.1700 34.1750 34.1750 34.1900 34.1910 34.1910 34.1920 34.1940 34.1940 Motor Vehicle Tag Collection Fees Motor Vehicle Title Fee Indirect Cost Allocations Internal Service Fund Charges Risk Financing Premiums Other General Government Charges for Services Election Qualifying Fee Advertising Fee Sale of Maps and Publications Commissions on Tax Collections OCGA §40-2-33 OCGA §40-3-38(c); OCGA §40-3-39 OCGA §21-2-131 The tax commissioner retains 50 cents of the \$18 fee referenced in 40-3-38(c).
-Charges to other funds, functions, activities, or departments resulting from the allocation of expenditures from internal service funds and/or the general fund.
-Fees that internal service funds collect for the services they provide.
+34.1600 Motor Vehicle Tag Collection Fees OCGA §40-2-33 Fees for each motor vehicle license plate or revalidation decal issued (e.g., the mail fee).
+34.1610 Motor Vehicle Title Fee OCGA §40-3-38(c); OCGA §40-3-39 The tax commissioner retains 50 cents of the \$18 fee referenced in 40-3-38(c).
+34.1700 Indirect Cost Allocations Charges to other funds, functions, activities, or departments resulting from the allocation of expenditures from internal service funds and/or the general fund.
+34.1750 Internal Service Fund Charges Fees that internal service funds collect for the services they provide.
 Risk financing premium revenues should be recorded in revenue account 34.1800.
-Premiums paid to an internal service fund from other funds for a government's risk financing activities (reciprocal Interfund transactions).
-Fees not included above.
-Fees charged for filing for elections.
-Collected for the legal advertisement of civil suits, adoptions, name changes, trade names, and public hearings for all applications requesting a license to sell alcoholic beverages.
-Revenues received from the sale of maps and other publications.
-Fees collected by the county for expenses incurred in collecting taxes for other jurisdictions (e.g., municipalities, school boards). k.1900 k.1910 k.1920 k.1930 k.1940 Other General Government Charges for Services Election Qualifying Fee Advertising Fee Sale of Maps and Publications Commissions on Tax OCGA \$21-2-131 Fees not included above.
-Fees charged for filing for elections.
-Collected for the legal advertisement of civil suits, adoptions, name changes, trade names, and public hearings for all applications requesting a license to sell alcoholic beverages.
-Revenues received from the sale of maps and other publications.
-Fees collected by the county for expenses incurred in collecting taxes for other jurisdictions Account 34.2000 Collections Classification Public Safety Description Fees collected to help (e.g., municipalities, school boards).
-Description Fees collected to help defray the cost of selected public safety services 34.2100 Special Police Services Fees collected for special police services ial police services.
-34.2110 ID Card Fees Fees collected for providing ID cards iding ID cards.
-34.2120 Accident Reports Fees collected for providing accident reports iding accident reports.
-34.2130 False Alarms Fees collected as a resi Fees collected as a result of a police call to a false alarm.
+34.1800 Risk Financing Premiums Premiums paid to an internal service fund from other funds for a government's risk financing activities (reciprocal Interfund transactions).
+34.1900 Other General Government Charges for Services Fees not included above.
+34.1910 Election Qualifying Fee OCGA §21-2-131 Fees charged for filing for elections.
+34.1920 Advertising Fee Collected for the legal advertisement of civil suits, adoptions, name changes, trade names, and public hearings for all applications requesting a license to sell alcoholic beverages.
+34.1930 Sale of Maps and Publications Revenues received from the sale of maps and other publications.
+34.1940 Commissions on Tax Collections Fees collected by the county for expenses incurred in collecting taxes for other jurisdictions (e.g., municipalities, school boards).
+Account 34.2000 Classification Public Safety Description Fees collected to help defray the cost of selected public safety services 34.2100 Special Police Services Fees collected for spec cial police services.
+34.2110 ID Card Fees Fees collected for prov viding ID cards.
+34.2120 Accident Reports Fees collected for prov viding accident reports.
+34.2130 False Alarms Fees collected as a res ult of a police call to a false alarm.